 When should I wait to get my kid a phone?

 To set your kid up for success, make sure they show a certain level of maturity and responsibility before letting them have a phone.
+Here are some signs your child isn't ready for a phone.

 Your child can’t keep track of their things